Interplay between Black Holes and Ultralight Dark Matter: Analytic Solutions: Including self-gravity

 We now want to show that $\omega$ cannot be real for soliton configurations.
 From equation~\ref{eq3:J_conservation} real $\omega$ implies conservation of $J$; however a direct computation reveals that bound states have $J=0$ at infinity due to the exponential suppression of $\phi$, while $\phi$ close to the horizon is still a purely infalling wave, hence $J\neq0$.
 Since this violates $\deriv{J}{r}=0$, we have proved our claim $\rm{Im}(\omega)\neq0$.

 This fact is sometimes overlooked in the literature, however it has a clear physical counterpart: bound states of the scalar will be slowly eaten away by the black hole, so they cannot be stable.
+Actually, $\rm Im(\omega)$ is the inverse time in which the bound state decays.

 We leave it for appendix~\ref{sec:appendix_wavepackets} to present and solve a concern one can have over the way we impose causality at the horizon.
 When the frequency is complex, $\phi_{\text{causal}}$ diverges at the horizon while $\phi_{\text{non-causal}}$ goes to zero.
 Since the non-causal solution is already exponentially suppressed at the horizon (and strictly zero at $r=r_{\rm{BH}}$), one might worry that the causality condition has to be rediscussed.
 Actually, a more careful analysis using wave packets shows that the physical solution is always bounded and the usual causality condition should be imposed.
 This is reminiscent of black hole quasinormal modes, whose solutions are also divergent in frequency domain.